zuozhenggh/learning-library/solutions-library/ebs-move-improve/deploy/deploy.md

 ## Step 2.
 Deploy and Configure Oracle E-Business Suite Cloud Manager

 You will now deploy an E-Business Suite Cloud Manager using a Marketplace stack.
-The stack will do the following:
+The stack creates the following cloud resources:

-* Create the resources required to deploy the Oracle E-Business Suite Cloud Manager.
-Here is a list of resources which will be created automatically for you:

     a.
-A compartment
+A compartment to contain resources required by Oracle E-Business Suite Cloud Manager.

     b.
-The EBS Cloud Manager IAM group, user and policies to allow the group to operation on the above compartment
+An EBS Cloud Manager Administrators IAM user and group, as well as the policies required to manage the compartment.

     c.
-Network resources – including a VCN, an internet gateway, subnets, route tables, security lists, and security rules
+Network resources – including a VCN, an internet gateway, subnets, route tables, security lists, and security rules.

-* Deploy a Compute Instance for running the Oracle E-Business Suite Cloud Manager
+    d.
+A Compute instance for running the Oracle E-Business Suite Cloud Manager.

-* Configure Oracle E-Business Suite Cloud Manager to work with your OCI Tenancy
+Then, the stack will configure Oracle E-Business Suite Cloud Manager to work with your OCI tenancy and the newly created OCI resources.

 1. In the Oracle Cloud Infrastructure console navigation menu, under **Solutions and Platform** select **Marketplace** and then click **Applications**.